BlackWaspTech/wasp-graphql/CONTRIBUTING.md

 All contributions must be offered via [Pull Request](https://help.github.com/articles/about-pull-requests/) and be approved by a maintainer.

+Make all pull requests to the `master` branch.

 ### Code Style

 There's no need to worry about style.
 [Prettier](https://prettier.io/) has been configured, and it'll auto-format your code as soon as it's committed.